zoonru/pyrospy/README.md

                              Example: host=server1; role=cli
                              (multiple values allowed)

+  -p, --plugins=STRING       Load custom class to modify trace and phpspy comments/tags.
+Can be class or folder with classes.
+                             Example: /zoon/pyrospy/app/Plugins/ClearEmptyTags.php
+                             (multiple values allowed)

   -h, --help                 Display help for the given command.
                              When no command is given display help for the list command